nazar12314/Pathfinding-visualization/README.md

 Usage:

-1. Set starting and ending points
+1. Set starting and ending points (using left mousebutton)
-2. Draw barriers (press "c" button in order to cancel some changes)
+2. Draw barriers (press "c" button to be able to cancel changes using right mousebutton)
 3. Press "Space" button to launch the algorithm
-4. Press "r" buttom to restart visualization
+4. Press "r" button to restart visualization

 # Showcase